jpz4085/BOOTDISK/Support/Readme.txt

 Linux requires curl, p7zip, ms-sys, mtools, exfat-fuse, exfat-utils and ntfs-3g.
 See the documentation for your distribution.
 If no legacy boot support if desired for some reason then ms-sys can be omitted and the script can be used to create UEFI bootable Windows media only.
+User should be member of "disk" group to allow unprivileged device access.

-macOS requires p7zip and mtools but can optionally use ms-sys for legacy EXFAT boot support instead of the exfatboot utility.
+macOS requires p7zip, mtools and bash (above version 3.2).
+These can be installed using the MacPorts or Homebrew package managers.
+Additionally ms-sys can be used for legacy EXFAT boot support and sgdisk for GPT partitioning.
 Apple provides no NTFS formatting or write support so neither does the script.